abcsds/hexecontahedron/_posts/2015-07-17-change-mac-address-on-osx.markdown

 layout: post
 title: "Change MAC address on OSx"
 date: "2015-07-17"
-tags: mac osx networks
+tags: mac osx networks english
 ---
-# How to change your MAC address on MacOSx
 Changeing your MAC address is important before doing any pentesting work.
-Mac offers a way of doing it with the default tool `ifconfig`.
+MacOSX offers a way of doing it with the default networking tool `ifconfig`.
 We will need super user access, though:

 ```
 sudo ifconfig en1 ether 00:11:22:33:44:55